Faculty of Science, Charles University: Nazi occupation

 The Faculty of Science was closed on 17 October 1939.
 The reason for the closure was demonstrations in Prague on 28 October, during Independence Day.
 The faculty was reopened after the end of World War II.
 The semester began on 1 June 1945.

 Rule of communists

 After the Communist Party of Czechoslovakia took power in 1948, the Soviet model of education and science was implemented.
 Such things like the school of thought of Lysenkoism were forced to be leading in the academic sphere because of the ideological reasons.

 There were two waves of political vetting.
-The first one happened at the beginning of the 1950s and the second onw during normalization in 1969–1971.
-Plenty of academicians were forced to leave the faculty.
+The first one happened at the beginning of the 1950s and the second during normalization in 1969–1971.
+Many academicians were forced to leave the faculty.
 The change came with the Velvet Revolution in 1989.
-The 17th November demonstration began at Albertov which is near to the faculty dean's office.
+The 17 November demonstration began at Albertov which is near to the faculty dean's office.
 Students of the Faculty of Science participated in the demonstration that lead to the events that ended the rule of communists in Czechoslovakia.